Tracardi/documentation/docs/docs/qa/how_tenant_api_url_is_build.md

-# How tenants API URL is build?
+# How tenants API URL is build and used?

 The tenant domain in Tracardi is primarily constructed using the **UUID** of the tenant, which is assigned during the tenant creation process.
 Here's a detailed explanation: